hy2776/7773-Final-Project/README.md

 ## 5. Licensing, Authors, Acknowledgements
-Data attributes to the source (FRED, ISM, US Treasury and Quandl).
+Data attributes to the source (FRED, ISM, US Treasury).
 Loughran McDonald dictionary attributes to https://sraf.nd.edu/textual-analysis/resources/ in University of Notre Dame.
 Feel free to use the source code as you would like!